cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/FinalReport.md

 <br/>
 &nbsp; The risks to national security and societal stability are evident.
 It is crucial for the Federal Trade Commission to consider these cybersecurity threats when evaluating mergers and acquisitions (M&A) between large companies and for companies to incorporate these risks into their decision-making process.
 <br/>
-&nbsp; This paper will analyze past incidents and analogous examples to support the development of a NIST (National Institute of Standards and Technology) CSWP (Cybersecurity White Paper.)
-Additionally, this paper will propose amendments to the Sherman Act, the Federal Trade Commission Act, or Clayton Act for consideration by the USFG (United States Federal Government.)

 ## **Project Goals**
 - Create two agent based models using Netlogo